GAN Compression: Efficient Architectures for Interactive Conditional GANs: Experiments

 \subsection{Setups}

-\paragraph{Models.}
+\subsubsection{Models}

-We conduct experiments on three conditional GAN models to demonstrate the generality of our method. \begin{itemize}[leftmargin=*] \itemsep{-1pt} \item CycleGAN~\cite{zhu2017unpaired}, an unpaired image-to-image translation model, uses a ResNet-based generator~\cite{he2016deep,johnson2016perceptual} to transform an image from a source domain to a target domain, without using pairs. \item Pix2pix~\cite{isola2017image} is a conditional-GAN based paired image-to-image translation model.
-For this model, we replace the original U-Net generator~\cite{ronneberger2015u} by the ResNet-based generator~\cite{johnson2016perceptual} as we observe that the ResNet-based generator achieves better results with less computation cost, given the same learning objective.
-See Appendix~\ref{app:ablation} for a detailed U-Net vs. ResNet benchmark. \item GauGAN~\cite{park2019semantic} is a state-of-the-art paired image-to-image translation model.
-It can generate a high-fidelity image given a semantic label map. \end{itemize}

-We re-trained the pix2pix and CycleGAN using the official PyTorch repo with the above modifications.
-Our retrained pix2pix and CycleGAN models (available at our \href{https://github.com/mit-han-lab/gan-compression}{repo}) slightly outperform the official pre-trained models.
-We use these re-trained models as original models.
-For GauGAN, we use the pre-trained model from the authors.
-See Appendix~\ref{app:ablation} for more details.
+We conduct experiments on four conditional GAN models to demonstrate the generality of our method. \begin{itemize}[leftmargin=*] \item CycleGAN~\cite{zhu2017unpaired}, an unpaired image-to-image translation model, uses a ResNet-based generator~\cite{he2016deep,johnson2016perceptual} to transform an image from a source domain to a target domain without using pairs. \item Pix2pix~\cite{isola2017image} is a conditional-GAN-based paired image-to-image translation model.
+For this model, we replace the original U-Net generator~\cite{ronneberger2015u} with the ResNet-based generator~\cite{johnson2016perceptual} as we observe that the ResNet-based generator achieves better results with less computation cost, given the same learning objective. \item GauGAN~\cite{park2019semantic} is a recent paired image-to-image translation model.
+It can generate a high-fidelity image given a semantic label map. \item MUNIT~\cite{huang2018multimodal} is a multimodal unpaired image-to-image translation framework based on the encoder-decoder framework.
+It allows a user to control the style of output images by providing a reference style image.
+Different from the single generator used in Pix2pix, CycleGAN, and GauGAN, MNUIT architecture includes three networks: a style encoder, a content encoder, and a decoder network. \end{itemize} We retrained the Pix2pix and CycleGAN using the official PyTorch repo with the above modifications.
+Our retrained models (available at our \href{https://github.com/mit-han-lab/gan-compression}{repo}) slightly outperform the official pre-trained models.
+We use these retrained models as original models.
+For GauGAN and MUNIT, we use the pre-trained models from the authors. \arraystretch{0.95}